stuartcrobinson/karenfacebook/README.md

 python3 fb.py

-see secrets.example for saving screen name and password.
+see secrets.example for saving screen name and password.  (make a new 'secrets' folder using that as template)

 also you'll probably have to change this line to give it a group that you're in (to scrape its messages)